ronf/asyncssh/docs/index.rst

 collected as another attribute in the returned :class:`SSHCompletedProcess` object.

-To check against a different set of server host keys, they can be read and provided in the known_hosts argument when the connection is opened:
+To check against a different set of server host keys, they can be provided in the known_hosts argument when the connection is opened:

    .. code::